leosunmo/spotify-blocklet/README.md

 These are easy to modify in `main.go`.

-Spotify-blocklet listens to dbus events so should be ran as a daemon in i3blocks (`interval=persist`).
+Spotify-blocklet listens to dbus events so should be run as a daemon in i3blocks (`interval=persist`).

 ## Example config
 i3blocks.conf